rishiosaur/omega/README.md

 ### See What's Good

 You can ask Fuchsia if you should watch something using the key phrase, `should I watch`, and see what you should, shouldn't, and might watch.
+You can also ask about music with `should I listen to <artist-name>`.

 ### Search the Web